Planning a trip to Utah and wondering if it’s possible to see Bryce Canyon in a day? What are the best things to do with only 1 day in Bryce Canyon?

 Known for its famous amphitheater of hoodoos, Bryce Canyon National Park is a must-see on a road trip through southern Utah.

-Bryce Canyon National Park is a compact park, so it is definitely possible to see the highlights in a day.
-My husband and I actually visited Bryce Canyon on a day trip from Capitol Reef National Park, and we felt like we saw everything and have no regrets!
+Bryce Canyon National Park is a compact park, so it is definitely possible to see everything in a day.
+My husband and I spent one day at Bryce Canyon on our first trip to Utah in 2021, and we had plenty of time to see the best viewpoints and hike down into the Bryce amphitheater.

-Whether you’re short on time because there is so much to see in southern Utah or you’re debating whether or not to spend more time at Bryce vs. somewhere else, this post has all you need to know about visiting Bryce Canyon in a day!
+Whether you’re short on time because there is so much to see in southern Utah or you’re debating whether or not to spend more time at Bryce vs. somewhere else, this post is your perfect 1-day Bryce Canyon itinerary and guide.

 Bryce Canyon is home to the largest collection of hoodoos in the world.
 Hoodoos are rock formations that are formed by wind erosion.